 NATIONAL BLUEBERRY MONTH

-National Blueberry Month is an annual designation observed in July.
+National Blueberry Month is an annual observation during the entire month of July.

 Enjoy some fresh blueberries!
 They’re in season, and they are ripe for the picking.
 Use #NationalBlueberryMonth to share on social media.
 Visit the National Day Calendar recipe page for more ways to use your blueberries or to share recipes with us.

-National American Blueberry Council founded National Blueberry Month.
-It was officially recognized by the United States Department of Agriculture in 2003.
+National American Blueberry Council founded National Blueberry Month and is officially recognized by the United States Department of Agriculture since 2003.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!